Assessments & Exams 2024/25

 If you don’t register for a module, you will not be entered for the examination or assessment.
 Equally, if you’re registered on the wrong module(s), you will be entered for the assessment and you’ll eventually be graded as failing the module.

-To check your module registrations, you’ll need to log into Campus Connect and click on the ‘My Studies’ tab and go to the ‘My Study Information’ section, then click on the ‘Active Registrations’ section.
+To check your module registrations, you’ll need to log into Campus Connect and click on the ‘My Study Information’ card, then click on the ‘Active Registrations’ section.

 Please note that Moodle is not a reliable way of checking your course registrations as this may not contain a complete list of your courses!